Salary: Salary range: $65,000-95,000 DOE, excellent benefits

 Racial profiling, national security scapegoating, and mass incarceration must be replaced with systems that humanize and protect the safety of all people.

 In San Francisco, our work with the criminal justice system recognizes the role of mass incarceration as a form of social control, and seeks community safety and justice by working with directly impacted people to find non-enforcement, long-term, and prevention and safety solutions.
+Ultimately, the Program Manager will advance an ambitious agenda that makes our communities safer in San Francisco, California, and nationally.

 The Program Manager will play a leadership role in shaping local and systemic change solutions to advance community safety and justice, especially as it intersects with language diversity, immigrant rights, and economic justice.
 This includes direction setting for the program that integrates key strategies of community education, policy advocacy, stakeholder engagement, and strategic communications.